yvanliang/cosmos-transfer1/examples/inference_cosmos_transfer1_7b.md

 - For `depth` and `seg`, if the `input_control` is not provided, we will run DepthAnything2 and GroundingDino+SAM2 on `input_video_path` to generate the corresponding `input_control`.
 Please see `assets/inference_cosmos_transfer1_uniform_weights_auto.json` as an example.
 - For `seg`, `input_control_prompt` can be provided to customize the prompt sent to GroundingDino.
 We can use ` . ` to separate objects in the `input_control_prompt`, e.g. `robotic arms . woman . cup`, as suggested by [GroundingDino](https://github.com/IDEA-Research/GroundingDINO?tab=readme-ov-file#arrow_forward-demo).
 If `input_control_prompt` is not provided, `prompt` will be used by default.
 Please see `assets/inference_cosmos_transfer1_uniform_weights_auto.json` as an example.

-### Examples 3: multimodal control with spatiotemporal control map
+### Example 3: multimodal control with spatiotemporal control map

 The following `controlnet_specs` activates vis, edge, depth, seg controls at the same time and apply spatiotemporal weights.